getodk/docs/odkx-src/services-using.rst

 Resolving Checkpoint Issues
 ---------------------------------------

 The checkpoint resolution screen can be triggered a variety of ways.
-For example, in ODK-X Survey, add a row using the :guilabel:`+` icon then back out of ODK-X Survey:
+For example, in `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_, add a row using the :guilabel:`+` icon then back out of `ODK-X Survey <https://docs.odk-x.org/survey-using/>`_:

 .. image:: /img/services-using/checkpoint-resolution.*
   :alt: Checkpoint Resolution